Suhanii1214/React-Projects/README.md

     setCount((prevCount) => prevCount + 1 )
     setCount((prevCount) => prevCount + 1 )
   }
-Here, the value returned would be 19 as everytime it is taking the prev value from the callback function
+Here, the value returned would be 19 as everytime it is taking the prev value from the callback

+8) onClick function
+The onClick function always accepts a functions that is why we either pass a callback funtion(arrow function) to onClick or explicitly create a function and then pass its refernce to the onClick metthod

+onClick = {setColor("red")} this will cause an error because ultimately we are passing a return value from the setColor function to onClick but onClick accepts only the function.